garrandall/popular-music-data/tracks/all-i-know-the-weeknd-future.md

 All I know
 All I know, all I know, all I know
 All I know is this
-All I know, all I know, all I know, all I know...
+All I know, all I know, all I know, all I know
 All I know, all I know, all I know, all I know is this All I know, all I know, all I know, all I know is this Is this, is this, is this